Blulotus2019/Blulotus2019.github.io/_coverpage.md

 # wcs

-> 人是靠不住的

-- 必须用一种机制去删选不可靠的人
-- 同时用这种机制去限制和规范人的不可靠的行为
+> It’s not enough to show up and work every day

+- You have to keep challenging yourself
+- keep pushing yourself beyond your limits
+- This is how we grow

 [GitHub](https://github.com/docsifyjs/docsify/)
 [Get Started](README.md)